pubsubdb/pubsubdb/docs/system_lifecycle.md

 6. [Telemetry](#telemetry)

 ## Init Engine and Quorum
-The engine is the core of the PubSubDB system and is responsible for running activities according to its execution rules.
-Every engine instance is initialized with a corresponding Quorum instance that serves to coordinate activities with other engines in the network.
-It is purposefully kept separate from the engine which is focused on workflow processes.
+The engine is the core of the PubSubDB system and is responsible for running activities according to the YAML execution rules.
+Every *engine* instance is initialized with a corresponding *quorum* instance which coordinates its activity with all other engines in the network.

 ```javascript
 import {